-Children must be attended at all times when in the clinic otherwise will not be allowed (sorry this is a liability issue)
+Children must be attended at all times in the lobby (not in the treatment room) otherwise will not be allowed (sorry this is a liability issue)

 Do you do anything other than acupuncture?

-No. WCA does not do gua sha, cupping or prescribe .
+No. WCA does not do gua sha, cupping or prescribe herbs.
 Acupuncture is the name of the game here.

 Do I have to disrobe in front of strangers?

 No. Patients are needled on the extremities (ankles, wrists, etc).
-In some cases, sleeves or pant-legs are pulled up to have access the arm or leg.
-It is simply not necessary.
+In some cases, sleeves or pant-legs are pulled up to have access the arm or leg- but that's all.